rsmith52/Parallax-Engine/README.md

 ### AI Code
 * Path Finding will need custom logic, gonna be hard
+* State machines - AI behavior
+* Characters - NPCs, Monsters, etc.
+* Map sections as well - when to spawn something, etc.
+* Slightly wider range of sight given to AI objects, awareness of events in order to make simple decisions, choose movement based on what is seen, etc.
+* Imagine enemies gathering at the edge of a ledge trying to reach the player but unable to - different creatures have different range of movement, some could jump up that ledge!
+* Enemies jumping at you in general, good visual / feel - cool mix of movement options different creatures will have

 ### NLP Code
 * Consider GPT or...